 The mission of the YPFP Refugee Assistance Program (RAP) is to create a social support network of volunteer mentors for recently resettled refugees, asylum seekers, and other immigrants in the greater Washington, D.C. area.
 These relationships are integral to providing survivors of oppression, war, and political violence with assistance to build new lives in the United States.
 YPFP RAP volunteers engage directly with refugees, asylum seekers and other immigrants, exerting a substantial impact on their lives and in the process gaining meaningful professional exposure and experience.
 In addition, RAP serves to educate the broader YPFP community about topics related to refugees, human rights, and immigration.

-Since October 2007, RAP has welcomed hundreds of refugees from Afghanistan, Bhutan, Burma, Burundi, Cameroon, the Central African Republic, Cote d'Ivoire, the Democratic Republic of Congo, Eritrea, Guinea, India, Iran, Iraq, Mexico, Rwanda, Sierra Leone, Uganda, and more.
+Since October 2007, RAP has welcomed hundreds of refugees from Afghanistan, Bhutan, Burma, Burundi, Cameroon, the Central African Republic, Cote d'Ivoire, the Democratic Republic of Congo, Eritrea, Guinea, India, Iran, Iraq, Mexico, Rwanda, Sierra Leone, Syria, Uganda, and more.

 Please also check us out on Facebook: YPFP Refugee Assistance Program

 Frequently Asked Questions

 RAP works with 4 partner organizations in the D.C. area, including the International Rescue Committee, the Ethiopian Community Development Council, Catholic Charities, and Human Rights First.
 Through these organizations, we have three distinct types of volunteer opportunities:

 - Family Mentors: Provide community and public transportation orientation to a recently resettled family, in addition to specific needs as identified.
 Generally provide friendship and support as one of the family’s first friends in the D.C. area (6 month commitment)